Federation with other instances (Mobilizon, Gancio,...)¶

 Add an instance

-You will see informations about the instance and a button to cancel the follow request.
+You will see information about the instance and a button to cancel the follow request.

 Cancel a follow request¶